-Research studies tell us that oral appliances are effective - They work for 85 to 90% of patients who snore and they work for 60 to 75% of patients with mild to moderate sleep apnea recent studies indicate that even in cases of severe sleep apnea oral appliance therapy is 40% successful.
+Research studies tell us that oral appliances are effective as a CPAP alternative - They work for 85 to 90% of patients who snore and they work for 60 to 75% of patients with mild to moderate sleep apnea recent studies indicate that even in cases of severe sleep apnea oral appliance therapy is 40% successful.
 In addition, where up to as many as 40 to 60% of patients are non-compliant with their CPAP machines, oral appliances are perceived as less invasive and can increase compliance rates to close to 100%.

 The American Academy of Sleep Medicine (AASM) has stated that oral appliance therapy is indicated as a first treatment of choice for patients with primary snoring and/or mild obstructive sleep apnea and as a second treatment option for patients with moderate or severe sleep apnea who cannot tolerate CPAP and/or are not good candidates for surgery.

 As you adjust to your oral appliance. you may temporarily experience certain symptoms that will abate as time goes on, but which should be mentioned to our office to allow us to make any necessary adjustments:

 Should any of the following side effects occur, please call them to our attention as soon as you notice them: